My Blind Brother: Production

-My Blind Brother was filmed in Northeast Ohio, with one of the water scenes was shot on Sheffield Lake, Ohio.
-The final "cut" of the film was made on Thursday at Lorain's Lakeview Park.
+My Blind Brother was filmed in Northeast Ohio, with one of the water scenes shot on Sheffield Lake, Ohio.
+The final "cut" of the film was made on a Thursday at Lorain's Lakeview Park.
 The film took a month to produce.

 Release

 The film premiered at the South by Southwest festival on March 12, 2016.
-On March 15, 2016, it was reported that Starz had acquired distribution rights to the film.
-The film was scheduled to be released on September 23, 2016, in a limited release and through video on demand.
+On March 15, 2016, it was reported that Starz had acquired North and Latin American distribution rights to the film, beating out companies including Netflix, the Orchard, Sony Pictures, and Gravitas Ventures.
+The film was released on September 23, 2016, in a limited release and through video on demand.

 Reception

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 81% based on 36 reviews, with an average ranking of 6.3/10.
 The site's critical consensus reads, "My Blind Brother takes a refreshingly character-driven approach to its familiar sibling rivalry while adding a somewhat unexpected twist."
 On Metacritic, the film has a weighted average score of 60 out of a 100 based on 12 critics, indicating "mixed or average reviews".

 Andrew Barker of Variety gave the film a positive review, writing that the film "takes an ostensibly dark premise — a man of few qualities attempts to steal his overachieving blind brother’s girlfriend — and turns it into a featherweight frolic as winningly unambitious as its central couple played by Nick Kroll and Jenny Slate."

 Ben Kenigsberg of The New York Times called the film "A thoroughly harmless comedy that spaces its one-liners a bit widely".
 In a review for The Seattle Times, Tom Keogh praised the film's "love-hate energy", especially when it comes to "Robbie's condescension [and] Bill's passive-aggressiveness".

 Dmitry Samarov of Chicago Reader wrote "Zoe Kazan provides the only compelling moments... yet playing the normal one among such a group of narcissists is a thankless task".
 Scott Marks of San Diego Reader said that "First-time director Sophie Goodhart coaxes a grown-up performance out of Kroll, and Scott's smarmy contentiousness has never been put to better use".

 According to Jesse Hassenger of The A.V.
 Club, "[the film] is slight and a little easy, but it's powered by sincere affection".
 John DeFore of The Hollywood Reporter opinion was that the film is "Enjoyable, if not a laugh riot".

 Kevin P. Sullivan of Entertainment Weekly had a different take on the film.
 His response was "Though My Blind Brother clearly isn't aiming for the feel-good realm, the emotions never ring true enough to make any of the purposely flawed leads relatable, never mind likable".